 So, from the above, we can see that the widely held notion that foxes in our towns and cities survive solely by raiding our bins, or picking up the food dropped by revellers every Friday and Saturday night, is inaccurate.
 Even in the middle of our large towns and cities, foxes are still hunting birds, mammals, amphibians and insects, despite not apparently having to.
 Indeed, Harris and his team have demonstrated that, in Bristol, so much food was deliberately supplied (either specifically for them, or in the form of bird food, pet food, or compost heaps in which to search for scraps and insects), that the foxes could survive without hunting or raiding bins at all – one survey found that, in each territory, nearly three-times the amount of food required by a single fox was being put out every week (see below).

-Recently, there has been some suggestion that urban foxes are evolving a different jaw structure to rural animals as a result of scavenging more than hunting; I know of no evidence to support this.
-An increase in skull size in parts of Europe over the last century has been documented, but this is associated with the availability of large prey species (gamebirds, hares, etc.) thanks to human intervention, rather than a result of scavenging.
-Moreover, as we have just seen, even in urban areas foxes are still actively hunting other animals.
+Recently, there has been some suggestion that urban foxes are evolving a different skull structure to rural animals possibly as a result of muscular rearrangement to accommodate increased scavenging: the skulls appear shorter and wider, with smaller jaws and a longer sagittal crest but smaller zygomatic arches and brain case.
+An increase in skull size in parts of Europe over the last century has also been documented, although this is associated with the availability of large prey species (gamebirds, hares, etc.) thanks to human intervention, rather than a result of scavenging.
+Moreover, as we have covered, even in urban areas foxes are still actively hunting other animals.

 The foxes seen in our towns and cities are, however, often in palpably poor condition and I do wonder whether the urban environment allows a fox to eke out an existence that might not be possible in the countryside.
 It certainly seems to be the case that food availability in urban areas is less seasonal than in more rural locations, making it more reliable and introducing the possibility that urban animals could live longer, grow larger, extend their range further and breed earlier than their rural counterparts.